matthiasbruns/android-kotlin-clean-architecture/README.md

     viewModel.setLoading(false)
 }
 ````
-loadDogs() asks the repository for a collection of dogs.
+**loadDogs()** asks the repository for a collection of dogs.
 It does not know where the dogs are loaded from.
-After the dogs were loaded, the result is sent to the ViewModel.
+After the dogs were loaded, the result is sent to the viewmodel.

 ## Summary

-We built an app in Kotlin with some good libraries and upcoming Android frameworks as the ViewModel class from the
+We built an app in Kotlin with some good libraries and upcoming Android frameworks as the viewmodel class from the
 Android Architecture Components.
 We used Retrofit 2 to load the data from an api and Dagger 2 to manage
 dependency injection.
 There are many MVP frameworks out there.
 I picked ThirtyInch, because I use it in my job.
 RxJava 2 is good to get rid of the callback hell and improve threading usage.